 A logjam is known in kayaking circles as a type of "strainer", something that allows current through but that traps solid objects.
 If someone gets caught in a strainer, as I did, the survival rate is only about 5%.

 My first thought after being swept under the logjam was total surprise that I had not powered through the turn and that the kayak had flipped.
 That surprise lasted a fraction of a second, and then I knew I was in serious trouble.
 The logjam was big, and I was being carried to the very center of it.
 The current slammed me into the underwater river bank.
 I could see that there was no place to surface.
-I started to use my arms to pull myself using the logs toward the edge of the logjam, but I had gotten tangled in the underwater debris and was stuck.
+I started to use my arms to pull myself underwater toward the edge of the logjam using the logs, but I had gotten tangled in the underwater debris and was stuck.
 It took me precious seconds to free myself.
 I then resumed pulling myself underwater along the logs toward the edge of the logjam.
 The problem was, by then, I was suffocating.

 Years later, I was asked about this event - "didn't you panic?"
 I said "No, I did not panic.
 I knew that if I panicked, I would be dead".
 Interestingly, I had no fear.
 What I did not say, however, was that I was desperate....as desperate as I have ever been.
 I knew my time was up.
 I was determined to not breathe water into my lungs.
 The pain of suffocation, the pain of not breathing in, was excruciating.
 As I pulled myself under the logs, I could tell my vision was narrowing -- the periphery was becoming increasingly black.
-I was rapidly losing energy....like a battery running out of juice.
-I started to have diaphragm spasms, which result from the body trying to force you to breathe.
-I had several spasms, the last few in quick succession.
+I kept saying to myself "don't breathe don't breathe don't breathe....".
+I started to have very painful diaphragm spasms, which result from the body trying to force you to breathe.
+I had about 20-30 spasms, the last few in rapid succession.
 I estimate that I was underwater for 1.5 - 2.5 minutes.
 I just kept pulling myself underneath the logs through the pain.
 Just as I was blacking out, I cleared the logjam, my face found the surface of the water, and I breathed.

-I later learned that if Navy Seal trainees get a laryngospasm, their instructors almost always have to get them out of the water to avoid drowning.
-No one was there to get me out of the water.
+I later learned that if Navy Seal trainees get a laryngospasm, their instructors almost always have to pull them out of the water so that they do not drown.
+Almost all people alone in a drowning situation don't recover from a laryngospasm...they suffocate and drown.
+No one was there to get me out of the water that day.....live, die, it was up to me.

 I sputtered and gasped and wheezed for about half a minute.
 When I stopped wheezing, my hearing returned.
 I had lost it due to the hypoxia.
 I could hear everything around me.
 It was eerily calm...like nothing had happened.
 The birds were chirping.
 The water of the river was gurgling.
 I can still hear it all in my mind.
 I knew how very close I had come to drowning.
 My kayak was already more than 100 yards downstream, so I swam to get it and to collect my gear.

 $*it can happen.
-In retrospect, I probably should not have escaped the logjam.
-And even when I did, the laryngospasm should have killed me in my hypoxic condition.
+In retrospect, I probably should not have escaped the logjam strainer.
+And even after I did escape it, the laryngospasm should have killed me in my hypoxic condition.
+I faced two fatal events back-to-back that would kill almost everybody.
+I don't know why I lived....grit, mental toughness, ability to bear intense pain, coolness under extreme pressure, intelligence, guardian angel, luck, .... or some combination thereof.
 I just kept fighting, all the way to the bitter end.
-There was no place for self-pity nor fear, just fight.
+There was no place for self-pity, nor fear.
+All I had was fight.
 I escaped death by about one second, maybe less.
 I'm glad no one was with me.
 If someone had been with me, I'd have died trying to save them....because I would have used up that one second and more.

 Since that event, I think long and hard about every single time that I ask Kathy or anyone else to go outdoors with me.
 If it is too risky, we don't go or we stop.
 We've stopped many times: the rocks were too slippery, it was too late in the day, there was lightning and no cover, there was a grizzly on the trail....
 Sometimes, people don't understand why I sweat the risks the way that I do.
 I've even had people get angry about it.
 But I have seen firsthand how easily an ordinary outing can turn very dangerous.
 If I ask someone to go out with me, I mentally assume a lot of the responsibility to make sure that they return home safe and uninjured.
 Why?
 Because I asked them to be out there with me.